TWICECHEERUP/TWICECHEERUP/README.md

 <p align="middle">
   <h1> Loading...
 Complete! </h1>
   Heyy...
 I'm uhh I amm Kaleido-kun and I like listening to music, writing poems and appreciating main details of life.
 Today is such a incredible day, because you've found me!
 I'm usually at TWST / Black Butler area so let's chat!
 "I hope you don't forget me".
 Please bear with me, as I have DID (dissociative identity disorder), ADHD (attention deficit hyperactivity disorder), ODD (oppositional defiant disorder) and GAD (generalized anxiety disorder).
 "I'm feeling lonely..."
 Music genre im often listening to: Kpop, Shittrap and uhhhh a bit of pop ig...
 Anyway!
-Im a kind of yumeshipper but i get embarassed when talking abt my ships so hmmmm yeah :3
+Im a kind of yumeshipper but i get embarassed when talking abt my ships so hmmmm yeah :3 ASADJSALKDJSAKLJDLKSAJ i can get randomly in a silly mood or just get very very embarassed out of nowhere.
+After all, its just me!
+What could i do??
 </p>